flavell-lab/AutoCellLabeler/README.md

 ## Create training data

-To create training data from AutoCellLabeler from a set of multi-spectral images and human labels in CSV format, see [this notebook](https://github.com/flavell-lab/AutoCellLabeler/notebook/make_AutoCellLabeler_input.ipynb).
+To create training data from AutoCellLabeler from a set of multi-spectral images and human labels in CSV format, see the `make_AutoCellLabeler_input.ipynb` notebook in this package.

 ## Citation